HB25-1001 | Enforcement Wage Hour Laws |

 Summary: | In the 2024 regular legislative session, the general assembly enacted Senate Bill 24-005, which:

-For the purposes of Senate Bill 24-005, the bill expands the definition of "applicable property" to include residential real property that is used for apartment or condominium housing (applicable residential real property).
-The bill also requires each local entity to enact or amend, on or before January 1, 2028, ordinances, resolutions, regulations, or other laws regulating new development projects and redevelopment projects within the local entity's jurisdiction to limit the installation of turf for all residential real property that is not applicable residential real property.
-Local entities must also impose limits on the installation of turf when enacting or amending ordinances, resolutions, regulations, or other laws on and after January 1, 2028.
+For the purposes of Senate Bill 24-005, the bill expands the definition of "applicable property" to include a multifamily residential The bill also requires each local entity with land use planning and zoning authority to enact or amend, on or before January 1, 2028, ordinances, resolutions, regulations, or other laws regulating new development projects and redevelopment projects (Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)

 |